ramana-chavakula/angular-virtual-scroll/README.md

 # angular-virtual-scroll

-just include angularVirtualScroll as dependency to your module say
+use ``bower install angular-virtualScroll`` and just include angularVirtualScroll as dependency to your module say

 ```
 var app = angular.module("sampleApp", ["angularVirtualScroll"]);